JohnneyQin/JohnneyQin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 👋 About Me
 Hi, everyone!
 I am currently a senior undergraduate at Harbin Institute of Technology (Weihai Campus).
 I have been under supervision of [Prof. Dianbo Sui](https://scholar.google.com/citations?user=yi639zEAAAAJ&hl=en).
 My research interests include: natural language processing, large language models, the interpretability and security of large language models.
-I will join Harbin Institute of Technology (Shenzhen Campus) in October 2025 to pursue an academic master's degree in Computer Science and Technology, under the guidance of [Prof. Cuiyun Gao](https://cuiyungao.github.io/).
+I will join Harbin Institute of Technology (Shenzhen Campus) in September 2025 to pursue an academic master's degree in Electronic Information (Computer Technology), under the guidance of [Prof. Cuiyun Gao](https://cuiyungao.github.io/).
+I am now conducting a research internship in Tencent.

 # 🔥 News
-- 2024.10 One paper is accepted by EMNLP 2024 Main Oral!!!.
+- 2024.10 One paper is accepted by EMNLP 2024 Main Oral.
 - 2024.09 Two papers were accepted by EMNLP 2024 Main.
 - 2024.07 One paper was accepted by ACMMM 2024.
 - 2023.11 Won the 2022 National Inspirational Scholarship.